 13. The entries will be judged on their artistic merit.
 Judges will also consider the artwork’s success in linking art and natural science.
 The judges’ decision will be final and no correspondence will be entered into.
 No feedback will be given on works that are not selected for display.

-14. The prize winners, except the winner of the People’s Choice Prize, will be announced in April 2024.
-The date of the People’s Choice Prize announcement will be announced in 2024.
+14. The prize winners, except the winner of the People’s Choice Prize, will be announced in April 2026.
+The date of the People’s Choice Prize announcement will be announced in 2026.

 16. By entering, the artist consents to images of their works being reproduced (including as a detail), and their biographical information and/or photograph being used by the South Australian Museum and/or the South Australian Museum Foundation, and their agents, without additional compensation.

-17. At the conclusion of the exhibition, all unsold works not touring must be collected from the South Australian Museum, Adelaide within the collection window stipulated by the Museum.
+17. At the conclusion of the exhibition, all unsold works must be collected from the South Australian Museum, Adelaide within the collection window stipulated by the Museum.
 If any works are to be returned by courier, this must be arranged by the artist or purchaser (as applicable) at their expense and must happen during this time frame.

 18. The artist warrants that their entry and any other works and materials submitted are original, are the property of the artist and do not infringe any third-party rights.
 The artist shall, at any time requested by the South Australian Museum, execute such documents and do such acts as may be reasonably required to perfect the rights granted to them by these Conditions.
 By entering, the artist further agrees to indemnify and hold the South Australian Museum, the South Australian Museum Foundation and their respective officers, directors, employees, agents, parents, subsidiaries, successors, and assigns, harmless from any liability or damages of any kind, including legal fees and costs, resulting from any claim of infringement or other proprietary right of any person or entity.